camunda/camunda-docs/docs/guides/setting-up-development-project.md

 2020/07/29 23:48:15 {{2251799813685262 get-time 2251799813685257 test-process 1 2251799813685249 Activity_1ucrvca 2251799813685261 {} default 3 1596023595126 {} {} [] 0}}
 ```

 - Go back to Operate.
-You will see that the workflow instance is gone.
+You will see that the process instance is gone.
 - Click on "Running Instances".
 - In the filter on the left, select "_Finished Instances_".

-You will see the completed workflow instance.
+You will see the completed process instance.

 </TabItem>